I discovered the power of fire and wind the hard way.

 We fan our faith-flames by recalling the graces we’ve been given, by singing the praises of the Most High God, whose resurrected Son defeated death once and for all.
 We can follow his instructions.
 Like showing up for worship.
 Like believing what he promised would come to pass in his own perfect timing.
 Like waiting in faith and hope.
 Like loving God with our whole hearts and our neighbors as ourselves.

-That’s the way we tend the faith-flame when the wind dies down and our surroundings grow dark and cold.
+That’s the way we feed the faith-flame when the wind dies down and our surroundings grow dark and cold.

 Come, Holy Spirit.